StrangerZhang/pysot-toolkit/README.md

 	--show_video_level \ 	  			# wether to show video results
 	--vis 					  	# draw graph

-# you will see (Norm Precision not used in OTB evaluation)
+# you will see (Normalized Precision not used in OTB evaluation)
 -----------------------------------------------------
 |Tracker name| Success | Norm Precision | Precision |
 -----------------------------------------------------